 One of the largest hurdles you will face with being a heavy equipment operator is gaining field experience.
-You need equipment, schooling, and land to practice on.
+You need equipment, schooling, and property to practice on.

-Coming in 2025, we will begin to offer hands-on training for excavators and front-end loaders.
-Our practical training course will put you in the seat and teach you real world scenarios designed to make you stand out to employers.
-In addition to the education, we will offer play-days for you to spend a full day in a machine to gain practice and build muscle memory.
+Starting in March 2026, we will begin to offer hands-on training for excavators and front-end loaders.
+Our practical training course will put you in the driver's seat and teach you real world scenarios designed to make you stand out to employers.
+In addition to the instructor led education, you will be given practice time in a machine to build muscle memory.

 -About the Training-